TritonDataCenter/rfd/rfd/0158/README.md

 will be ABLE to receive all public IP traffic and send on behalf of all internal Fabric Networks.
 Any given one, though, may not have all public IP traffic routed to it because of external network routing policies.

+> XXX KEBE SAYS PUT PICTURE IN HERE OF two vxlnat(7D) zones, attached to a
+> public network.
+(Find a BGP example and exploit it here?)

 This RFD will cover: